On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Jacquet functors

 and

-where $J_{U_P \cap L_Q}$ is the usual Jacquet functor for the unipotent subgroup $U_P \cap L_Q \subset L_Q$. \end{thm}
+where $J_{U_P \cap L_Q}$ is the usual Jacquet functor for the unipotent subgroup $U_P \cap L_Q \sub L_Q$. \end{thm}

 \begin{proof} By the duality treated in Lemma \ref{duality} it suffices to check the first identity.
 Here we assume first that $V={\bf 1}$ is the trivial representation and that $P=Q$.
-By Proposition \ref{lift} we have $\underline{M}=\uL(\lambda)$ for some locally analytic character $\lambda$ of $T.$
+Write $M=L(\lambda)$ for some algebraic character $\lambda$ of $T.$

 We follow the proof of \cite[Thm.
 3.5]{OSch}.
-Let $\cI \subset G$ be the standard Iwahori subgroup.
-For $w\in W$, let $\uM^w=\uM$ be the $U(\frg, \cI \cap wP_0w^{-1})$-module with the twisted action given by conjugation with $w$.
-Let $I\subset \Delta$ be a subset with $P=P_I.$ The Bruhat decomposition $G_0=\coprod_{w \in W^I} \cI w P_0$ induces a decomposition
+Let $\cI \sub G$ be the standard Iwahori subgroup.
+For $w\in W$, let $M^w=M$ be the $D(\frg, \cI \cap wP_0w^{-1})$-module with the twisted action given by conjugation with $w$.
+Let $I\sub \Delta$ be a subset with $P=P_I.$ The Bruhat decomposition $G_0=\coprod_{w \in W^I} \cI w P_0$ induces a decomposition

 For each $w \in W^I$, we have